14phin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints "Hello, World" followed by a new line to the standard output
+a command that finds all empty files and directories in the current directory and all sub-directories. only the names of the files and directories should be displayed (not the entire path) and hidden files should be listed one file name per line. the listing should end with a new line